yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

     - `1`: Required, the origin position of the input, which is a string accepts `"top-left"`, `"top-center"`, `"top-right"`, `"bottom-left"`, `"bottom-center"`, `"bottom-right"`, `"center"`, and `"hovered"`.
     - `x`: Optional, the X offset from the origin position, which is an positive or negative integer.
     - `y`: Optional, the Y offset from the origin position, which is an positive or negative integer.
-    - `w`: Optional, the width of the input, which is an positive integer.
+    - `w`: Required, the width of the input, which is an positive integer.
     - `h`: Optional, the height of the input, which is an positive integer.
   - `realtime`: Optional, whether to report user input in real time, which is a boolean.